 Whether your home is vacant or unoccupied, we recommend having someone check on your property every 24 hours, depending on the requirements of your home insurance policy.
 Failure to do this can result in your home insurance policy becoming void.

-Always be sure to contact your BrokerLink broker before you leave your property for any length of time.
+Always be sure to contact your local BrokerLink broker before you leave your property for any length of time.
 If you don’t do this, your insurance company could deny a claim for damage to your property and your coverage may be affected during your absence.

 What to do if you leave your home overnight during the normal heating season: